ChristianMarzahl/CarND-Behavioral-Cloning-P3/writeup_template.md

 ### Possible Improvements

-1. Both models are too complex for that task, so reducing the number of filters or layers could also lead to good results
+1. Both models are too complex for the task, so reducing the number of filters per layer or the number of layers could also lead to good results
-2. The model makes a lot of small steering movements, with more data I think the model would be more robust to that
+2. The model makes a lot of small steering movements.I think with more data the model would be more robust regarding this
-3. The image augmentation step was very slow a batch of 256 images needed 7 seconds to calculate which was longer than the fit process on the GPU.
+3. The image augmentation step was very slow.
+A batch of 256 images needed 7 seconds to calculate which was longer than the fit process on the GPU.